Xiphodracon: Classification

 In their 2025 phylogenetic analyses, Lomax and colleagues recovered Xiphodracon as the sister taxon to the genus Hauffiopteryx within the broader ichthyosaurian clade Neoichthyosauria.
 Based on this close relationship, they named the new clade Hauffiopterygia to house both genera.
 Using extended implied weights parsimony, the Hauffiopterygia was recovered within the family Leptonectidae, which includes the genera Eurhinosaurus, Excalibosaurus, Leptonectes, and Wahlisaurus.
-Using equal weights parsimony, the Hauffiopterygia was instead recovered in a position diverging immediately after the Leptonectidae.
+Using equal weights parsimony, the Hauffiopterygia were instead recovered in a position diverging immediately after the Leptonectidae.
 The results of the former analysis, which are preferred by the researchers, are displayed in the cladogram below: